finkelbert/ProPer_Projekt/README.md

 ##### Allocate ProPer values to manually segmented intervals, for data aggregation and stats (create `scores_df.csv`)

 The 5th script suggests a method to allocate ProPer values to selected syllables.
 This is useful in order to aggregate data that can be comparable via descriptive and inferential statistical analyses.

+The current version extracts ProPer values (e.g. Synchrony, ∆F0 etc.) that are associated with the periodic energy mass that has its center (CoM) within an interval of interest (the manually segmented TextGrid intervals).
+In the cases when there are multiple CoM in a single interval, the values of the strongest mass are chosen.

 ***